noloader/Build-Scripts/README.md

 ## Self Tests

 The scripts attempt to run the program's or library's self tests.
 Usually the recipe is `make check`, but it is `make test` on occasion.
-If the self tests are run and fails, then the script stops before installation.

-You have three choices on self-test failure.
-First, you can ignore the failure, `cd` into the program's directory, and then run `sudo make install`.
-Second, you can fix the failure, `cd` into the program's directory, run `make`, run `make check`, and then run `sudo make install`.
+Previous versions of the scripts: If the self tests are run and fail, then the script stops before installation.
+This is no longer the case because GNU Software has so many problems it is impossible to build some tools.

-Third, you can open the `build-prog.sh` script, comment the portion that runs `make check`, and then run the script again.
-Some libraries, like OpenSSL, use this strategy since the self tests don't work as expected on several platforms.
+Current versions of the scripts: If the self tests are run and fail, then the script collects the log files and continues the installation.
+You can find the log files by performing `ls *.log.zip`.
+After a failure start sending bug reports to the project.

 ## Git History